A Smarter Approach to Postpartum Running

 Your body’s capacity (sleep, strength, stress, nutrition) needs to match the load (running volume, speed, impact).

-Postpartum is in reality, the perfect storm for reduced capacity:
+Postpartum is in reality, the perfect storm for reduced capacity: less sleep, healing tissues, more stress, etc. lead to reduced ability to recover.

 So even if running feels “easy,” the body may still be under-recovered.